khuggins1/Professional-Readme/readme.md

  #Installation
- The following necessary dependencines must be installed to run the application ahfieuhfia
+ The following necessary dependencines must be installed to run the application akfheiluah

  #Usage
- In order to use this app, iuhfeiafheiu
+ In order to use this app, alfhaiuehfia

  #License
- This project is licensed under the community license.
+ This project is licensed under the MIT license.

  #Contributors:
  false

  #Github
-jhefiauhfei
+laifhiaeuhf

  #Tests
- The following is needed to run the test: eiuhfeieuh
+ The following is needed to run the test: falieuhfliuaeh

  #Questions
- If you have any questions about the repo, open an issue or contact hafieuhfiau
+ If you have any questions about the repo, open an issue or contact aufhiuhefiau